 In 2010, the Maryland State Legislature passed two (2) bills, House Bill 0903 and Senate Bill 0775, which required the establishment of a Statewide Salt Management Plan.
 The legislature tasked the Maryland Department of Transportation State Highway Administration (MDOT SHA), in conjunction with the Maryland Department of the Environment (MDE), to develop a road salt management best practices guidance document by October 1, 2011, for use by the state or use and/or reference by local jurisdictions.
-The purpose of this document is to provide guidance and direction for the optimized use of road salt (sodium chloride) during winter operations, to lessen the adverse environmental impacts of road salt runoff in the state.
-These Best Practices for Salt Management discuss how to minimize road salt use from its delivery, storage and handling at salt storage locations, to its placement on highways during winter storms, to post-storm cleanup operations.
-The following Best Practices should be a starting point in an agency's plan to minimize the impact of salt on the environment in Maryland.
+The purpose of this document is to provide guidance and direction for the optimized use of road salt (primarily sodium chloride) and liquid deicers (primarily salt brine) during winter operations, to lessen the adverse impacts of salt in the state.
+These Best Practices for Salt Management discuss how to minimize road salt and liquid deicer use from its delivery, storage, and handling at salt storage locations, to its placement on highways during winter storms, to post-storm cleanup operations.
+The following Best Practices should be a starting point in an agency's plan to minimize the negative impacts of salt and liquid deicers on highway assets and the natural environment of Maryland.

-The objective and goal of this Statewide Salt Management Plan is to provide a framework for highway agencies to deliver safe, efficient roadway systems during winter storms in a cost effective and environmentally sound manner.

-A secondary objective and goal of this plan is to consolidate MDOT SHA's current practices and documents into a single comprehensive guidance document.
+The primary objective and goal of this Statewide Salt Management Plan is to provide a framework for highway agencies to deliver safe, efficient roadway systems during winter storms in a cost effective, environmentally sound, and sustainable manner.
+The secondary objective and goal of this plan is to consolidate MDOT SHA's current practices and manuals into a single comprehensive guidance document.